ChristineLei/soul/doc/user-http_en.md

 * Of course, we need to restart the gateway.

-## gateway intercats with http request（springMVC customer）
+## gateway interacts with http request（springMVC customer）

 * pls make sure divide plug-in has opned under `soul-admin` background.